SMKPMUTHUMADASAMY/economic_data_analyis/README.md

 Jupyter Notebook

-(Optional) Power BI / Tableau for dashboards

-(Optional) Scikit-learn for regression or clustering

 🎯 Objective:
 To apply data analysis techniques in understanding global economic trends and support data-driven decision making in the context of policy, business, or academic research.